mozman/ezdxf/docs/source/addons/meshex.rst

     - `STL`_: import/export, supports only triangles as faces
     - `OFF`_: import/export, supports ngons as faces and is more compact than STL
     - `OBJ`_: import/export, supports ngons as faces and can contain multiple meshes in one file
+    - `PLY`_: export only, supports ngons as faces
     - `OpenSCAD`_: export as `polyhedron`_, supports ngons as faces

 The source or target object is always a :class:`~ezdxf.render.MeshBuilder`